Master of Social Work (MSW) Degree Programs

 A CSWE-accredited program must also meet several key Educational Policies, which outline standards for the program’s explicit curriculum (the structure and content of the courses), implicit curriculum (the learning environment in which students immerse themselves within the program), and assessment methods.
 Accredited MSW programs must have a curriculum that is rooted in the core values of social justice, social service, and productive human relationships.
 They must also utilize a person-in-environment framework and give students the specialized training to engage with, assess, support, intervene, and evaluate different populations according to the student’s chosen area of specialization within the discipline.

-By adhering to the CSWE’s EPAS, accredited MSW programs ensure that they prepare their students to integrate social work theory and research, clinical practice principles, knowledge of human behavior and psychology, and an understanding of how policy affects health to design, improve, and research interventions at the individual, group, community, national, and global levels.
+By adhering to the CSWE’s EPAS, accredited MSW programs ensure that they prepare their students to integrate social work theory and research; clinical practice principles; knowledge of human behavior and psychology; a commitment to human rights, ADEI, and social justice; and an understanding of how policy affects individual and community health to research, design, and improve interventions at the individual, group, community, national, and global levels.

 Master of Social Work Specializations